advancedresearch/reachability_solver/README.md

 without knowing the internal configurations of how space-time positions are connected.

-However, if the person places a magical gate that only lets the first person through in the only path toward the goal, then it is not possible to determine whether Harry will reach Triwizard Cup.
+However, if the person places a magical gate that only lets the first person through in the only path toward the goal, then it is not possible to determine whether Harry will reach the Triwizard Cup.
-One must analyze this problem using the original maze and some extra information, such as which path takes shorter time and how fast each wizard champion runs.
+One must analyze this problem using the original maze and some extra information, such as which path takes shorter time and how fast each wizard school champion runs.
 This problem is undecidable with respect to the solver algorithm.

 ### Graph Theory